JohnTarvis/DOCS/pulsetense/PROJECT_NOTES.md

 - Extend thumbnail caching beyond in-process memory if live measurements still show costly first-hit regeneration after deploys or instance churn.
 - Deploy the backend build that includes the `gallery_v2_compat` search-path cutover, then browser-smoke the live admin upload, edit-set, delete-set, and tag-edit flows against production.
 - Backfill `gallery_v2.images` from a trusted S3 inventory or direct S3 listing path so image identity stops being inferred at request time, then either migrate image-level routes onto that catalog or remove the DB image table assumption entirely.
+- Replace the current `POST /api/delete-all` implementation with a route that deletes `main/uploads/` in S3 and clears the active gallery metadata layer in the same admin operation.
+- Add a direct raw-object or derivative-asset delivery path if the frontend should eventually use `thumbnail_key`, `modal_key`, or `watermarked_key` from `gallery_v2.images` instead of always regenerating assets from `original_key`.
 - Add focused regression coverage for the compat-backed upload/edit/delete DB routes once Jest is installed locally in the backend repo.
 - Review the modal image path from the backend side as a performance and exposure issue: serve a dedicated modal-sized watermarked asset rather than the largest watermarked file for first paint when possible.
 - Install and pin Jest in the backend repo so committed endpoint regression tests can run through the standard test command.